leohner/paypi/README.md

 - Documenting the code is a necessity.
 That would absolutely be the next step in order to facilitate its use.

 ## Final Notes
-One of the best adventures of my life happened because of Peek: snorkeling in the reefs off of Key Largo, Florida, because John Pennekamp State Park uses Peek products.
+One of the best adventures of my life happened because of Peek: snorkeling in the coral reefs off of Key Largo, Florida, because John Pennekamp State Park uses Peek products.
 This was back in October before Peek was on my radar.
 I would love to learn more, improve my code, and be part of a organization that helps business offer their services and allows people to take adventures they otherwise would not have.

+If you want to take a quick break to view a video from the reef: [Coral Reef Clip](https://www.youtube.com/watch?v=IKKaokhppGE).